 Since your mortgage will likely be around for at least 15 to 30 years, comparing mortgage rates and terms is essential.
 We compiled a list of the top mortgage lenders and rates for this reason — to help you figure out which lenders are reputable, and which offer the lowest mortgage rates available in your area.

-Which Lenders Offer the Best Mortgage Rates of 2019?
+Which Lenders Offer the Best Mortgage Rates in 2020?

 Before you move forward with a home loan, take the time to compare interest rates, fees, and customer service ratings among the top lenders in the market today.
 The following lenders made our list of top mortgage lenders based on the rates they offer, their reputation and ratings, and their online loan platforms and features.